gustafnk/h-include/README.md

 ### Request errors and alternative inclusion using alt

-The alt attribute can be used on its own without `when` and functions as an alternative source of inclusion should the default source result in a request error.
+The alt attribute functions as an alternative source of inclusion should the url result in a request error.

 ```
 <h-include src="unavailable.html" alt="alternative.html"></h-include>